orcfax/docs/docs/orcfax-solution/solution-overview.md

 as one of many well-structured tools and schemas that will be provided to community members in order to aid in viewing and consuming trustworthy off-chain data in their smart contracts.

+More on this topic can be found in [The Cardano Open Oracle Protocol](coop).

 ## Standards & best practice compliance
 The Orcfax Team’s world class experience with information management